May 25 - June 25, 2014

 with a farewell dinner

-Students will have the opportunity to participate in excursions to local courts and legal agencies.
-In past years, students have visited the B.C.
-Law Courts, private law firms, the Sierra Legal Defence Fund, and the Crown Counsel's office, among other places.
+Each year, students visit the B.C.
+Law Courts and the Community Courts.
+In past years, students have also enjoyed tours of the Sierra Legal Defence Fund, and the Crown Counsel's office, among other venues.

 Ample time is available for students to take advantage of the numerous cultural and sight-seeing opportunities in Vancouver, including theater, museums, restaurants, clubs, the Capilano Suspension Bridge, and Granville Island.